IBM/maximo-labs/MkDocs/apm_8.7/docs/health_score.md

 ### Asset Timeline

-`Action:` Follow the steps to view asset timeline.
+Follow the steps to view asset timeline.

 1. Open the `Asset timeline` tab.
 2. Hover over `Predicted failure`.
 While each piece of information, or widget, gives you insight into the state of our asset, all of the information together, gives us a richer view.
 This helps us make a data-driven decision on how to address this asset.